 3. Now, a small window will get open.
 Click on “Restart now and check for problems”.

-After the test gets complete you can see result Window.
+After the test gets complete you can see the result Window.
 Also, you can use event viewer to see test results.
-And, hopefully, this solution will fix “bad pool header Windows 10” error.
+And, hopefully, this solution will fix the bad pool header error in Windows 10.

 1. Open Control Panel and then select the “Large Icons” option in View by section.
 (Check the right side of Control Panel)

 2. After that click on Power Options, then click on “Choose what the power button does”.

 3. Now, you can find a fast startup option, but you can’t able to make changes to it.
 To do that, first, click on “Change settings that are currently unavailable”.

 After that, you can unmark the fast startup option to disable it.
 And, then click on save changes.